adrianchong518/system/README.md

 This configuration setup is "heavily based on" (copied from)

+**NOTE**: There is currently no NixOS configs as this is deemed unnecessary for now as I am not using NixOS.

 ## System Setup and Bootstrapping

 ### Installing nix on Non-NixOS systems